-When we buy something that’s brand new, it most likely depreciates in value immediately after we purchase it.
-The most common example of this is a car, which loses about 10% of its value in the first month.
+When you buy something brand new, it most likely depreciates in value immediately after you purchase it.
+The most common example of this is a car, which loses about 10% of its value within the first month.

 There are now many online marketplaces where people sell their barely-used stuff.
-Starting your search at these sites (like Craigslist and Facebook Marketplace) can save you a significant amount of money over your lifetime, while still allowing you to have whatever it is you’re looking for.
+Starting your search at these sites (think of platforms like eBay and Facebook Marketplace) can save you a significant amount of money over your lifetime, while still allowing you to have whatever it is you’re looking for.